-Making the most of your Outdoor Lounge & Dining Areas
+Making the most of your Outdoor Lounge & Dining Areas in Brisbane

 The beautiful sub-tropical climate of South East Queensland lends itself perfectly to spending time outside.
 Apart from the hottest days and the occasional cold winds, the weather is ideal for lounging and dining in the open fresh air.
 And to get the most out of these wonderful conditions you need a well planned outdoor living environment.
 So here are 7 things that need to be considered to get the most out of your outdoor spaces and outdoor room design.